Meredith vs. North Greenville University

 Which college is more expensive, Meredith or North Greenville University?

-• The same percent of students receive financial grant aid at Meredith College as North Greenville University (100% vs. 100%)
+• More students receive financial grant aid at North Greenville University than Meredith College (100% vs. 99%)

 Meredith vs. North Greenville University Admissions Difficulty Comparison